Marslanali/ZeroMQ/README.md

 # cpp_matlab_zmq
-Publisher Subscriber pattern for C and Matlab using ZeroMQ.
+Publisher/Subscriber and PUSH/PULL pattern for C and Matlab using ZeroMQ.

-This repositroy is implementation publisher/subsciber pattern for C and Matlab.
+This repositroy is implementation publisher/subsciber and PUSH/PULL pattern for C and Matlab.

 ### Dependencies